AurumAcademy/netlify-aurumacademy/src/pages/preregister/yay.md

 ---
 templateKey: 'redirect-page'
-metaTitle: 'Sent!'
+metaTitle: 'All set!'
-title: 'Message sent!'
+title: 'Yay!'
 ---
-Thanks for reaching out.
-We'll send a reply as soon as possible.
+Thank you for preregistering!
+We will email you with more information about student registration soon!